arapawa/eight-wolves/README.md

 	Joe's Big CD Shack
 ```

 Once the clients file is ready, it can be loaded into the application and the application's table should populate.
 If a client is not appearing in the table, check the client's `Salesforce Name` in Clients Most Up to Date to ensure it matches Salesforce and the file you'll be importing into Eight Wolves.
+Additionally, the console log can be checked to see if the number of clients in the file matches the number of clients populated in the table.

 #### Challenge Content file (CSV) ####
 The Challenge Content file should be a Transporter structured file.
 This can be downloaded from Challenges (Classic) or Calendar Builder.